adshao/brc-721/README.md

 | buri | No | BaseURI URI for the brc-721, access `{buri}{token_id}` for the metadata of a token |
 | meta | No | The metadata of the collection |

-* This operation should be only allowed for the owner of the deploy inscription.
+* This operation should be only allowed for the owner of the deploy inscription
+* The `update` inscription must be minted to the same address as the deploy inscription.
 * Only `upd`, `buri` and `meta` can be updated.
 * if `upd` is `true`, the deployer can update the metadata of the collection by sending an update inscription; otherwise, the metadata is immutable, any `update` op will be invalid after the inscription setting `upd` to `false`.